 Stop and absorb those three words:

 WOMEN.
 SHOULD.
 LEARN.
-He’s referring to doctrine, to spiritual wisdom.
+He’s referring to doctrine, to leadership, to wisdom in general.
 And why?
-He wants them to pass it on of course!
+He wants them to pass it on!

 Quite often, people obsess over the latter words: “Let a woman quietly receive instruction with entire submissiveness.”(NASB).Yet, Paul wasn’t saying this as some sort of “eternal punitive discipline” as a result of Eve.
 To the opposite, Paul was saying, there’s a redemption arc that’s achievable for women.

 Paul himself admitted his own idiotic teaching mistakes just a few verses earlier: “Even though I was once a blasphemer and a persecutor and a violent man, I was shown mercy because I acted in ignorance and unbelief.
 The grace of our Lord was poured out on me abundantly, along with the faith and love that are in Christ Jesus.”
 1 Timothy 1:13-14

 In other words, God is currently building him into a better teacher!
 He went from being a false teacher to a great teacher.
 It’s one of the redemptive themes of this letter.
 And the implication is the same for both Timothy and these women.